Enterprise Risk Management

 Risk Management Framework

-The Corporate Sustainability Committee is responsible for carrying out risk management-related tasks; their quarterly meetings oversee all departments’ implementation of risk management policies and controls.
-The Board of Directors is the highest supervisory body for EVA Air’s risk management, responsible for approving risk management policies.
-Under the Board of Directors, the Sustainability Committee reviews risk management policies and oversight their implementation.
-The Corporate Sustainability Committee reports on overall performance to both the Sustainability Committee and the Board of Directors annually.
-EVA Air ensures the compliance and effectiveness of our risk management processes through annual internal control self-assessment audits, and through external audits conducted every two years by a third-party verification body.
+The Board of Directors is the highest supervisory body for EVA Air’s risk management, with responsibility for approving risk management policies.
+Under the Board of Directors, the Sustainability Committee reviews risk management policies and oversees their implementation, and reports on overall performance to the Board of Directors annually.
+The Corporate Sustainability Committee is responsible for carrying out risk management-related tasks and oversees all departments’ implementation of risk management policies and controls at quarterly meetings; it reports on overall implementation performance to the Sustainability Committee annually.
+To ensure compliance and effectiveness of our risk management processes, EVA Air conducts annual internal control self-assessment audits, and conducts external audits every two years by a third-party verification body.
 Our most recent external audit for risk management process compliance and operating performance was completed by Bureau Veritas Certification (BVC) on May 14, 2024.

 Sub-committees of the CSC identify the risks that may be faced during business operation